MinkwanK/MFC-Custom-Toggle-Ctrl/README.md

 ## Features
 - You can hide or show content as you wish.
 - Supports scrolling.
-- upports a toggle menu (you can enable or disable it by clicking the toggle icon at the top).
+- Supports a toggle menu (you can enable or disable it by clicking the toggle icon at the top).

 ## How to Use
 - Include the following classes in your project: TogglePanel, ToggleBoard, ToggleItem